 - Earn recognition as a leader in economic development

-The services provided by Columbus 2020 for qualified companies include funding, incentive programs, workforce training, and meeting with leaders in the public sector, private sector, academia, and local economic development organizations.
-The program also helps with market research, which includes demographic information, workforce analysis and customized data, acquiring land or property for research, and help foreign and domestic companies to increase exports.
+The services provided by Columbus 2020 for qualified companies identify programs available for investment and arrange meetings with leaders in the public sector, private sector, academia, and local economic development organizations.
+The organization also helps with market research, which includes demographic information, workforce analysis and customized data, acquiring land or property for research, and help foreign and domestic companies to increase exports.

 The Columbus region is home to a labor force of more than 1million workers and 33% of those workers are graduates with bachelor’s degrees.
-There are 60 colleges and universities that cater to the Columbus region and in particular, Ohio State University is a main location for innovating applied research for product design, technology commerce, and manufacturing.
+There are 59 colleges and universities in the Columbus region and in particular, Ohio State University is a main location for innovating applied research for product design, technology commerce, and manufacturing.
 Its program, the Center for Design and Manufacturing Excellence, works directly with manufacturers to identify and execute growth strategies.

 The car above is testing smart mobility protocols at Transportation Research Center Inc. (TRC), the largest independent test facility and proving grounds in North America.